Ailron/esx_setjobmenu/README.md

 The script takes from your database all the jobs and grade you have and inserts them into the menu.

-You can open it by adding it to your admin menu using a Event I put.
+You can open the menu by choosing different options in Config.lua.

 It has 3 translations: FR; EN ; BR .